-I’m excited today because I’ve got a fun combo of things to share.
-First of all, I’ve got a favorite baby quilt tutorial, perfect for 5″ charm squares and showing-off cute fabric.
+I’m excited today because I’ve got a favorite baby quilt tutorial, perfect for 5″ charm squares and showing-off cute fabric.
 It’s also a skill-builder quilt, so if you’re a new quilter, this will help you build your skills for piecing a quilt on the diagonal.
 If you are brand-new to quilting, I highly reccomend you check out my Beginning Quilting series for all the basics on supplies, cutting fabric, piecing, and quilting!

 These cheerful, vintage-inspired prints are so pretty – I was really excited to create something fun with them.

 This baby lattice quilt is inspired by one of my most popular patterns – my large Lattice Quilt.
 It’s such a great one for showing-off lots of busy prints because the sashing breaks them up and lets each one pop.
 Many people over the years have asked for a baby version of that pattern, but the scale of those blocks is too large for a small quilt.
 So I’ve reduced the scale of the blocks – making it Charm Square (5″ x 5″) friendly.
 I wrote this pattern quite a while ago, but decided it was time for an update.

 Lattice Baby Quilt Tutorial